bthtsang/bthtsang.github.io/_pages/about.md

 Before Berkeley, I was a postdoctoral researcher at the [Kavli Institute for Theoretical Physics, UC Santa Barbara](https://www.kitp.ucsb.edu/) (2018 - 2020).
 I received my Ph.D. from the University of Texas at Austin, studying the formation of massive stars.

-#Before that, I did a B.S. in Mathematics and Physics and an M.Phil. in Physics at the University of Hong Kong.